-- 2.3.3.10 The Town shall, through the implementation of Best Management Practices, promote the use of infiltration devices and strategies in stormwater management systems to promote natural groundwater recharge in accordance with the policies of subsections 2.6.3.34 through to 2.6.3.36 inclusive of this Plan. - 2.3.3.11 The Town shall ensure that current storm water management techniques are employed in the design and implementation of all development to control both the quality and quantity of surface water runoff and to maintain the quality and quantity in the receiving watercourse, including the use of permeable surfaces rather than impervious surfaces.
+- 2.3.3.9 The Town shall, through the development of Watershed Plans, subwatershed studies and site or area specific storm water management plans, in accordance with the policies of subsections 2.6.3.37 through 2.6.3.39 inclusive of this Plan, require that areas of significant groundwater recharge and/or discharge be identified and inventoried.
+Site or area studies shall also address the necessary measures, if any, to maintain the quality and quantity of recharge and discharge functions through an Environmental Impact Assessment in accordance with the policies of this Plan and guidelines of the Regional Plan.
+The proponent of any development in areas adjacent to watercourses and related physiographic or topographic formations for which there is a reason to believe there is a groundwater recharge or discharge function of such watercourses, shall also be responsible for the carrying out of an Environmental Impact Assessment in accordance with the policies of this Plan and Regional guidelines. - 2.3.3.10 The Town shall, through the implementation of Best Management Practices, promote the use of infiltration devices and strategies in stormwater management systems to promote natural groundwater recharge in accordance with the policies of subsections 2.6.3.37 through 2.6.3.39 inclusive of this Plan. - 2.3.3.11 The Town shall ensure that current storm water management techniques are employed in the design and implementation of all development to control both the quality and quantity of surface water runoff and to maintain the quality and quantity in the receiving watercourse, including the use of permeable surfaces rather than impervious surfaces.
 Further, the Town will encourage the incorporation of site specific water conservation systems in residential, commercial and industrial developments to promote recycling and reuse of available water and will encourage the use of natural vegetative drainage corridors and headwater areas for storm water management and their interaction with the Regional Natural Heritage System. - 2.3.3.11.a.
 The Town shall restrict development and site alteration in or near sensitive surface and groundwater features and require the proponent to carry out an Environmental Impact Assessment (EIA) and, where appropriate, hydrogeological and hydrological studies to protect, improve, or restore such features in accordance with Regional Guidelines.